pokornyd/rich-text-resolver/README.md

 ### Parsing rich text HTML to a JSON tree

-The tool provides environment-aware `parseHtml` function to transform HTML into an array of simplified JSON trees.
+The tool provides environment-aware (browser or Node.js) `parseHtml` function to transform HTML into an array of simplified JSON trees.
 Any valid HTML is parsed, including all attributes.
-Together with built-in transformation methods, this is a suitable option for processing HTML and rich text from external sources, to make it compatible with Kontent.ai rich text format.
+Together with built-in transformation methods, this tool is a suitable option for processing HTML and rich text from external sources, to make it compatible with Kontent.ai rich text format.
 See dedicated [JSON transformer docs](docs/index.md) for further information.

 ### Portable text resolution